 Murray real estate is some of the most expensive in Kentucky, although Murray house values don't compare to the most expensive real estate in the U.S.

 Murray is a somewhat ethnically-diverse city.
 The people who call Murray home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Murray residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Murray include German, English, Scottish, and Italian.
+Important ancestries of people in Murray include Irish, English, Scottish, and Italian.